KateBu/bot-1.3/README.md

 - Services
 - TextMessages
 - Wrapper

+#### Bot module
+<p> Bot module exports runBot function (called in Main module).
+The function holds a chain of actions: the bot gets updates, handles them and then call the nextLoop function (it prints the log message and calls runBot again). </p>

 #### API
 <p> API folder contains two folders: VK and Telegram.
 The aim of the functions, actions and structures of these folders is to decode bytestrings into specific structures (Telegram structures or VK ones) and then build PureMessages. </p>